Wealthsimple Stock Market Investing Review 2020Stocks

 The truth is that investing in the stock market is actually very simple.
 The tried-and-true method for profiting from the stock market is making sure that your asset allocation — how much of your wealth is invested in various asset classes such as U.S. stocks, foreign stocks, mid-cap stocks, etc. — is appropriate given your age, income, and goals.

-This is where Wealthsimple comes in.
+And this is where Wealthsimple does the heavy lifting for you.
 Wealthsimple asks you a few questions to determine what asset allocation will provide you with the perfect blend of risk and reward to match your age, income, and goals.

 The majority of stocks do not even beat Treasury bills, which yield much lower returns than the stock market as a whole, and the vast majority of professional stock pickers do not beat the market in any given year, much less routinely.
 I’m not just talking about your college buddy who dumped his life savings into Snapchat stock.
 I’m talking about professional, well-paid money managers.